-- •We continue to pursue development of tab-cel in additional patient populations, with a primary focus on immunodeficiency-associated lymphoproliferative diseases (IA-LPDs), given the commonality of their EBV-driven mechanism of disease in immunocompromised patients, high unmet medical need and positive clinical data to date with tab-cel. - •We continue to enroll patients in our Phase 2 multi-cohort study in six patient populations, including four within IA-LPDs and two in other EBV-driven diseases, in both the U.S. and EU.
-Initial data from this study is expected in the fourth quarter of 2023. - •Due to the evolving treatment landscape of EBV-driven nasopharyngeal carcinoma (NPC), we are not actively conducting any development activities while we reassess our approach and the development and regulatory pathways for patients with platinum resistant or recurrent EBV-driven NPC.
+- •We continue to enroll patients in our Phase 2 multi-cohort study which comprises a total of five patient populations, including IA-LPDs and other EBV-driven disease, in both the U.S. and EU.
+We are investigating potential label expansion opportunities with our Phase 2 multi-cohort study and initial data from this study is expected in the fourth quarter of 2023. - •Due to the evolving treatment landscape of EBV-driven nasopharyngeal carcinoma (NPC), we are not actively conducting any development activities while we reassess our approach and the development and regulatory pathways for patients with platinum resistant or recurrent EBV-driven NPC.